LuongPhuHoa/socfish/README.md

 # How to execute SocFish

-    INFO: To execute SocFish you should
+    INFO: To execute Social Fisher you
-    execute the following command!
+    should execute the following command!

 > socfish